-The course gives an overview of the

-history and development of U.S. and N.Y.
+The course gives an overview of the history and development of U.S. and N.Y.
 State environmental law.
 The course will focus on the desired knowledge base and administrative tasks performed by paralegals in agency proceedings and litigation.
+Prerequisite: Successful completion of 12 credit hours of legal specialty courses or upper division status or permission of department.

-LW 315 3 Labor Law
+Labor Law